 Welcome to the SASY Neighborhood

-The Schenk-Atwood-Starkweather-Yahara neighborhood (or sometimes simply ‘Schenk-Atwood’) is located on the near-east side of Madison, Wisconsin.
+The Schenk-Atwood-Starkweather-Yahara neighborhood (most people just say SASY) is located on the near-east side of Madison, Wisconsin.
 It stretches from the Yahara River on the west to the Starkweather Creek on the east, from East Washington Avenue on the north to Lake Monona on the south.

-The SASY Neighborhood Assocation was formed in 1999.
-The neighborhood association works with our Districts 6 and 15 Alders on the Madison Common Council to represent the interests of neighborhood residents, businesses and organizations.
+The SASY neighborhood council was formed in 1999, and then incorporated in 2017 as the SASY Neighborhood Association.
+SASY Inc. works with our Alder on the Madison Common Council (we’re in District 6) to represent the interests of neighborhood residents, businesses and organizations.

-- Celebrating the Summer and Winter Solstice in Olbrich Park.
+- We host the Summer and Winter Solstice celebrations at Olbrich Park.

-SASY has worked on a variety of projects to better our neighborhood.
+SASY has worked on a variety of projects to improve our neighborhood.
 A few of our efforts have included:

-- Business development consistent with the neighborhood plan, including the Schenk-Atwood Business Improvement District masterplan
+- We’re a member of the Business development consistent with the neighborhood plan, including the Schenk-Atwood Business Improvement District masterplan

 - East Washington Redesign – traffic mitigation and design issues

 - East Isthmus Neighborhood Planning Council (EINPC) member